-The Project SEARCH program provides young adults with disabilities an opportunity to have three internships during a school year in a host business.
+The Project SEARCH program provides young adults with developmental disabilities an opportunity to have three internships during a school year in a host business.
 The interns receive classroom instruction in employability skills and independent living skills and then on-the-job experience daily.
 Each intern receives intensive job coaching which continues for a period of time upon job placement after the internship portion of the program.
 The goal is for each intern to be placed in permanent employment at the end of the program.
+For additional information call Devonne Jimison at 828.339.4486.